Encoding (semiotics)

-Encoding, in semiotics, is the process of creating a message for transmission by an addresser to an addressee.
+In semiotics, encoding is the process of creating a message for transmission by an addresser to an addressee.
 The complementary process – interpreting a message received from an addresser – is called decoding.

 Discussion

 The process of message exchanges, or semiosis, is a key characteristic of human life depending on rule-governed and learned codes that, for the most part, unconsciously guide the communication of meaning between individuals.
 These interpretive frameworks or linking grids were termed "myths" by Roland Barthes (1915–1980) and pervade all aspects of culture from personal conversation to the mass media's output (for code exchange through the mass media, see Americanism).

 Early theorists like Saussure (1857–1913) proposed the theory that when the addresser wishes to transmit a message to an addressee, the intended meaning must be converted into content so that it can be delivered.
 Roman Jakobson (1896–1982) offered a structuralist theory that the transmission and response would not sustain an efficient discourse unless the parties used the same codes in the appropriate social contexts.
 But, Barthes shifted the emphasis from the semiotics of language to the exploration of semiotics as language.

 Now, as Daniel Chandler states, there is no such thing as an uncoded message: all experience is coded.
 So when the addresser is planning the particular message, both denotative and connotative meanings will already be attached to the range of signifiers relevant to the message.
 Within the broad framework of syntactic and semantic codes, the addresser will select signifiers that, in the particular context, will best represent his or her values and purposes.
 But the medium of communication is not necessarily neutral and the ability of the addressee to accurately decode the message may be affected by a number of factors.
 So the addresser must attempt to compensate for the known problems when constructing the final version of the message and hope that the preferred meanings will be identified when the message is received.

 One of the techniques is to structure the message so that certain aspects are given salience (sometimes called foregrounding) and predispose the audience to interpret the whole in the light of the particular.
 This relates to Gestalt psychology, Max Wertheimer (1880–1943) examined the factors that determine grouping in cognitive processes: